jkanev/treetime/README.md

 #  <img src="https://raw.githubusercontent.com/jkanev/treetime/master/data/treetime-logo.png" alt="logo" width="64" height="64">&nbsp; &nbsp; &nbsp; &nbsp;Tree Time

 Tired of trying to organise your data in spread sheets?
 Use trees instead.
 TreeTime is a time planner, to-do list manager, test report tool, project manager, family ancestry editor, mind-mapping tool, etc. Using TreeTime you can categorise and organise your data items in tree structures.
-You can define several trees at the same time, each with a different structure, but on the same data.You can use functions (calculate sums, ratios and means) recursively up the branches of a tree.
+You can define several trees at the same time, each with a different structure, but on the same data.
+You can use functions (calculate sums, ratios and means) recursively up the branches of a tree.

 <div id='id-contents'/>